UConn-South Carolina title tilt packs plenty of star power

 UConn has never lost in the NCAA final, sporting a staggering 11-0 record in national championships.
 The four straight titles that the Huskies won from 2013-16 was a streak interrupted by none other than South Carolina in 2017, when UConn lost to Mississippi State on an overtime buzzer-beater in the Final Four.

-South Carolina beat UConn in the Battle 4 Atlantis tournament in the Bahamas in November, pulling away from the Huskies in the fourth quarter with that stifling defense.
+South Carolina beat UConn in the Bahamas in November, pulling away from the Huskies in the fourth quarter with that stifling defense.

-And nobody will have more of the spotlight Sunday than Bueckers, the smooth-shooting, lightning-quick sophomore guard.
-She grew up in a first-ring suburb of Minneapolis and grew her game at Hopkins High School, just 10 miles west of the arena that was sold out this weekend with a crowd of more than 18,000.
+And nobody will have more of the spotlight Sunday than Bueckers, the smooth-shooting, lightning-quick sophomore guard who grew up in a first-ring suburb of Minneapolis and grew her game at Hopkins High School, just 10 miles west of the arena that was sold out this weekend with a crowd of more than 18,000.

-“It doesn’t really matter the location,” said Bueckers, who missed nearly three months this season to a left knee injury.
+“It doesn’t really matter the location,” said Bueckers, who missed a big chunk of the season to a left knee injury.
 “We’re just trying to win and keep playing with this team.”

-For Bueckers, who last year became the first freshman to ever win the Player of the Year award, this stretch run has been all about getting back up to speed and knocking off the rust from the long layoff.
-Twice in the fourth quarter, she grimaced and gingerly walked around after hard landings, but there’s no way that knee — even if it’s not 100% — will keep her from going all out for the title.

-“Everybody is going to lay it on the line,” Bueckers said, “and that’s just basketball.”

 More AP coverage of March Madness: https://apnews.com/hub/march-madness and https://apnews.com/hub/womens-college-basketball and https://twitter.com/AP_Top25